Asian Beef and Scallion Bites

 This easy appetizer is reminiscent of Negamaki, Japanese beef and scallion rolls.
 Serve them as is or with a soy-based dipping sauce.

-low sodium soy sauce
+low sodium soy sauce3 Tbsp

-- 1 tsp ginger root, fresh, grated
+ginger root1 tsp, fresh, grated

-In a cup, stir together soy sauce, garlic, ginger and honey; pour all but 1 tablespoon soy mixture into a resealable plastic bag (or glass bowl).
+- In a cup, stir together soy sauce, garlic, ginger and honey; pour all but 1 tablespoon soy mixture into a resealable plastic bag (or glass bowl).
 Add beef to bag (or bowl); seal bag and turn to coat beef (or stir beef in bowl and cover).
 Refrigerate beef for at least 6 hours but up to 24 hours.

-Coat a medium nonstick skillet with cooking spray; heat over medium heat.
+- Coat a medium nonstick skillet with cooking spray; heat over medium heat.
 Add scallions and increase heat to high; cook scallions, tossing gently, until light golden in spots, but still bright green, about 3 minutes.
 Remove scallions to a plate; drizzle with reserved tablespoon of marinade and set aside.

-Off heat, coat same skillet with cooking spray; heat over medium heat.
+- Off heat, coat same skillet with cooking spray; heat over medium heat.
 Add beef; discard marinade.
 Increase heat to medium-high and cook beef, flipping occasionally, until cooked through and lightly browned on all sides, about 4 minutes.

-To serve, skewer 1 piece beef and 1 piece scallion on each of 24 wooden tooth picks or small skewers.
+- To serve, skewer 1 piece beef and 1 piece scallion on each of 24 wooden tooth picks or small skewers.
 Yields 3 skewers per serving.